-The CEA Card is a national concessionary card developed by the Cinema Exhibitors’ Association for UK cinemas in order to allow people with disabilities to obtain one free ticket for a person accompanying them to the cinema.
+The CEA Card is a national card scheme developed by the Cinema Exhibitors’ Association (CEA) for UK cinemas.

 To apply for the card, you will need to meet one or both of the following criteria (full details of criteria and the initiative here):